gwmodeling/challenge/data/USA/README.md

 ## Input data description

-The following input data is provided to model the head time series.
+The following input data are provided to model the head time series.

 - Daily Precipitation (PRCP) in mm/d.
 - Daily minimum temperature (TMin) in degree Celsius.